-> The software code must be designed and tested in the earlier phase, but many appear to be unaware that tests themselves must be designed and tested.
-Tests should be properly designed and tested before applying it to the actual code.
+The software code must be designed and tested in the earlier phase, but many appear to be unaware that tests themselves must be designed and tested.
+Tests should be properly designed and tested before applying them to the actual code.

-Testing isn’t everything:
+Testing isn’t everything

 There are approaches other than testing to create better software.
 Methods other than testing include:

-1. Inspection Methods: Methods like walkthroughs, desk checking, formal inspections and code reading appear to be as effective as testing but the bugs caught don’t completely overlap.
+1. Inspection Methods: Methods like walkthroughs, desk checking, formal inspections, and code reading appear to be as effective as testing but the bugs caught don’t completely overlap.

 2. Design Style: While designing the software itself, adopting stylistic objectives such as testability, openness and clarity can do much to prevent bugs.